Hi everyone! My name is Jennifer and I’m a wife and mommy to two little kiddos. I’m a lover of yoga, reading, shopping, and good food!

 There is certainly a lot more I’ve experienced on this journey.
 I hope that what I have shared thus far is enough to let anyone else who might be suffering from an autoimmune disease know that they are not alone.

 Whether you’re on a restricted diet because of an illness or just striving to eat healthier so you can be the best you, I hope you enjoy the recipes I share!
 They come from a place of love and with the hope that I can help others get excited about eating healthy food that tastes delicious!

 These are all recipes that my family and I enjoy.
 I hope you enjoy them as well!

 Thanks for following along!

-If you’d like to learn more about The Specific Carbohydrate Diet, their website has a plethora of information.
+If you’d like to learn more about the specific carbohydrate diet, their website, Breaking the Vicious Cycle, has a plethora of information.
 Remember, what works for me might not work for you.
 We’re all different so please consult your physician before making changes to your diet!